baranozoglu/rockpaperscissors/README.md

 In summary, the Factory Design Pattern simplifies gesture creation, ensures the presence of the necessary beats method in all gestures, and makes the game easily extensible for future additions or changes.

-### How to Compile

-To compile the application, you need to have Java Development Kit (JDK) installed on your system.
-Follow the steps below to compile the code:

-Open a terminal or command prompt.
-Navigate to the directory where the 'RockPaperScissors.java' file is located.
-Use the javac command to compile the source code:

-- javac RockPaperScissors.java

-The compilation will generate the 'RockPaperScissors.class' file.

-### How to Run

-Once the application is compiled, you can run it using the following steps:

-In the same terminal or command prompt, enter the following command:

-- java RockPaperScissors

-The game will start, and you will see the following menu: markdown